kurt-krueckeberg/d-docs/notes/d-intro.rst

 Scripts in D
 --------------------------

-On Linux if you add the shebang
+The Linux the shebang

 .. code-block:: bash

     #!/usr/bin/env rdmd

-to a `.d` file, it becomes an executable D script once you `chmod +x script_name.d`.
+turns a `.d` file into an executable D script once `chmod +x script_name.d` is done.

 Basic DUB Package Manager Usage
 -------------------------------